These activities to do with 2 year olds are developmentally appropriate, mess-free, and will keep your toddler busy for long stretches.

 - The Best Children’s Books about Gardening

-- Toddler Beach Essentials for Stress-Free Family Fun
+- Beach Essentials for Toddlers for Stress-Free Family Fun

 Don’t forget: Join my newsletter and get a set of A-Z alphabet letters to play a matching game, sheets to glue by color, and printables to count with dot markers below—at no cost to you: